craigmckeachie/react-course/concepts/15-Routing.md

 />
 ```

-1. Add a NavLink to navigate to the `Movies` component
+1. Add a NavLink to navigate to the `Movies` component.

 ```diff
 <ul>